Transforming Teaching with Tablets

 Tablets for Instructors Pilot Program

-Transforming Teaching with Tablets is a new pilot program for faculty and course instructors to develop innovative methodology and instructional pedagogy through technology in the classroom.
-ITS will provide devices, training, and support to the community of instructors.
+Transforming Teaching with Tablets is a 2021 pilot program for faculty and course instructors to develop innovative methodology and instructional pedagogy through technology in the classroom.
+ITS provided devices, training, and support to the community of instructors.
+Applications are now closed.

 Often viewed as a hybrid between a laptop computer and a smartphone, a tablet’s size and functionality can provide a mobile yet fully functional solution for instructors, both in and outside of the classroom.